F. E. Halliday

 Frank Ernest Halliday (10 February 1903 – 26 March 1982) was an English academic, author and amateur painter.
 He wrote on a wide range of subjects, though he was best known for his books on William Shakespeare.

+Biography

-F. E. Halliday (he preferred his initials for his books and public life) was born in Bradford, Yorkshire, and educated at King's College, Cambridge, where he earned his M.A. in 1928.
+F. E. Halliday — he preferred use of his initials for his books and public life — was born in Bradford, Yorkshire, and educated at King's College, Cambridge, where he earned his M.A. in 1928.